-You can control the priority of the Tenable Nessus Agent relative to the priority of other tasks running on the system by using the process\priority preference.
-Due to the relative nature of this preference, the amount of system resources consumed by the Tenable Nessus Agent depends not only on the value of the process\priority preference, but also on the overall load on the system.
+You can control the priority of the Tenable Agent relative to the priority of other tasks running on the system by using the process\priority preference.
+Due to the relative nature of this preference, the amount of system resources consumed by the Tenable Agent depends not only on the value of the process\priority preference, but also on the overall load on the system.
 This may reflect on system monitors as if the agent is consuming resources over the higher priority processes.
-For resource control commands see Tenable Nessus Agent CLI Commands.
+For resource control commands see Tenable Agent CLI Commands.

-Note: There may be a slight delay between setting a value for process\priority and seeing the change reflected in Linux, Mac OS nice values, or Windows Priority Class.
+Note: There may be a slight delay between setting a value for process\priority and seeing the change reflected in Linux nice values, macOS nice values, or Windows Priority Class.

-To see the effect of the process\priority preference, see the following table.
+To see the effect of the process priority preference, see the following table.

 Preference Value Windows Priority Class macOS Nice Value Linux Nice Value

-normal (default) normal 0 0
+normal normal 0 0

-below normal low 10 10
+low low 10 10

-above normal high -10 -5
+high high -10 -5